AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 * [Tag your digital assets](#tag-assets).
 * [Manage the tags and searches](#manage-smart-tags-and-searches).

+>[!TIP]
+>
-Smart Tags are applicable only for [!DNL Adobe Experience Manager Assets] customers.
+>Smart Tags are applicable only for [!DNL Adobe Experience Manager Assets] customers.
 The Smart Tags is available for purchase as an add-on to [!DNL Experience Manager].

 <!-- TBD: Is there a link to buy SCS or initiate a sales call.
 How are AIO services sold?
 Provide a CTA here to buy or contacts Sales team. -->